ebzzry/barf/README.md

     baf f-U

+To update the user channel, upstream nixpkgs checkout, and index database on non-NixOS systems:

+    baf f-u-u

 <a name="notes">Notes</a>
 -------------------------

 In order for the `which` command to work on NixOS, put this in `/etc/nixos/configuration.nix`:

     programs.command-not-found.enable = true;